-Composer, suffragette, sportswoman and resident of Woking
+Composer, suffragette, sportswoman and resident of Surrey

 The Suffragette Movement & war work

+This incredible photograph shows Emmeline Pankhurst being re-arrested on 26 May 1913, at the garden gate of Ethel Smyth’s home in Hook Heath, Woking, Surrey.
+Emmeline had been recuperating here following a hunger strike: she was re-arrested under the infamous ‘Cat and Mouse’ Act enacted by the government of the time.
 Ethel is seen sitting shielding a weary Emmeline with an umbrella, whilst Nurse Pine looks on with indignation.
-They are also accompanied by Dr Murray who always cared for her whilst she recovered from periods of hunger strike.
+They are also accompanied by Dr Murray who always cared for Emmeline whilst she recovered from periods of hunger strike.

-The other love
+Golf – The other love!

 One of her many enigmatic quotes reads: